Create and edit audiences

 You can use preconfigured audiences that the Analytics team has developed to cover many of your use cases, you can create new audiences from scratch, and you can import any of your existing segments to use as the basis for new audiences.
-Once you've developed an audience, it becomes available in the ad account you select, and you can put it to work right away as part of a remarketing campaign.In this article:
+Once you've developed an audience, it becomes available in the accounts you select, and you can put it to work right away as part of a campaign or experiment.In this article:

 - Sign in to Google Analytics..